-With the aim of bringing the community together and ensuring a smooth transition from the first to the second implementation phase of the EOSC, a three-tiered transition governance structure was established to run from 2019–2020.
-The transition governance bodies founded a new legal entity called the EOSC Association which has as members all relevant stakeholders in the EOSC ecosystem and will enter into a contractual agreement with the European Commission to direct the Partnership under Horizon Europe.
+With the aim of bringing the community together and ensuring a smooth transition from the first to the second implementation phase of EOSC, a transition governance structure was established to run from 2018–2020.
+The transition governance bodies founded a new legal entity called EOSC Association which has as members all relevant stakeholders in the EOSC ecosystem and will enter into a contractual agreement with the European Commission to direct the Partnership under Horizon Europe.

 The EOSC Partnership